zaback-3958/Design-of-Experiments-for-Hypereparameter-tuning/005-Response-Surface-Method/README.md

 Most of the time the initial values for the variables to optimize the response is far from optimum.
 In this situation the experimenter desires to move very rapidly to the closest neighborhood of the optimum.
 At the begining, it is assumed that the first order model can provide a good approximation in a small region of the independent variables.
 The method of steepest ascend/descend is a sequential procedure which provides a path in the direction of the maximum increase/decsease in the response step by step.
 The steepest ascend/descend direction is parallel to the normal to the fitted response and its steps are proportional to the model parameters <img src="http://latex.codecogs.com/gif.latex?&space;\beta_{i}" border="0"/>.
 The experimenter decides on the steps according to the experience or other consideration.
 The optimization of the model continues untill no further increase/decsrease in the response is observed.
 Then, a new first-order model might be applied with new steepest ascend/descend method.
 At the end, by repeating this process, it can be get closer to the optimum.
 At this point lack of fit test shows if the first-order model is adequate or a second-order model should be applied.

 ## Second-Order Model (Ridge Analysis)
 When the first-order model is not adequate and the experimenter is in the vicinity of the optimum, most of the time a second order model would be appropriate to find the set of values for independent variables that optimizes the response.
-In fact, the experimenter is looking for levels of the independent variables that partail derivatives of the second-order function at those levels are zero.
+In fact, the experimenter is looking for levels of the independent variables in which the partail derivatives of the second-order function is zero.
 That point is called a stationary point which could represent a Maximum, Minimum, or saddle point.
 The second-order model can be written in matrix notation as below:

 <img src="http://latex.codecogs.com/gif.latex?&space;\hat{y}=&space;\hat{\beta}_{0}+\acute{\bold{x}}b+\acute{\bold{x}}B\bold{x}" border="0"/>